Rush University System for Health opening outpatient center in Munster

 “RUSH is committed to the communities it serves, including strong collaboration with patients’ referring physicians, and the new location will make collaborating with RUSH’s medical professionals easier for medical practitioners in the area,” Casey said.
 “RUSH’s new location will make it more convenient for people living and working in the Region to receive the most coordinated, advanced health care from their RUSH providers.”

-U.S. News & World Report ranks RUSH's cancer specialty 45th in the country, cardiology and heart surgery 33rd, ear, nose and throat 45th, gastroenterology and GI surgery 21st and neurology and neurosurgery 3rd.
+U.S. News & World Report ranks RUSH's cancer specialty 45th in the country, cardiology and heart surgery 33rd, ear, nose and throat 45th, gastroenterology and GI surgery 21st and neurology and neurosurgery third.

 Those nationally ranked specialists will handle both general cases and complex cases referred to them at the new Northwest Indiana outpatient center.